The numbers behind Mega Millions: Why lottery jackpots are getting bigger

-Lottery fever is burning through the United States as people scramble to buy tickets for the big bucks of a lifetime — a record-breaking $1.6 billion Mega Millions jackpot.
+Lottery fever is burning through the USA as people scramble to buy tickets for the big bucks of a lifetime – a record-breaking $1.6 billion Mega Millions jackpot.

-Scores of potential One Percenters have been lining up at mini-marts and convenience stores in the past week to test their luck at guessing the winning six-number combination for the Mega Millions prize that seems to balloon after every "no winner" announcement.
+Scores of potential one-percenters have been lining up at mini-marts and convenience stores in the past week to test their luck at guessing the winning six-number combination for the prize that seems to balloon after every "no winner" announcement.

 There were also no winners in Saturday's $476.7 million Powerball jackpot, ratcheting up the next jackpot Wednesday to $620 million, the lottery said.